James Cockburn of Skirling: Comptroller

 Cockburn signed his name as "Skirling, knight" or "Skirling, comptroller" after a financial office briefly held for Queen Mary.
 According to the Diurnal he was proclaimed comptroller at the cross of Edinburgh on 9 June 1567, displacing William Murray of Tullibardine.
 He received £350 Scots as comptroller from the treasurer in June for the receipts from church feus.

 After the battle of Carberry Hill, on 7 July 1567 the Privy Council ordered that crown income including the thirds of benefices used to fund the royal household should not be paid to Cockburn, as he was a suspect in the murder of Lord Darnley and had been appointed only while Mary was in her "schameful thraldome in the Earl of Bothwell's company".

 Trial

 James Cockburn, Patrick Hepburn of Riccarton, and William Edmeston (a son of the parson of Fala) appeared in person in court at Edinburgh's tolbooth on 22 August 1567 to be charged with "art and part" in the murder of Lord Darnley, but the case was dismissed or continued to a later date.
 The English diplomat Nicholas Throckmorton wrote that Skirling and Riccarton came to the hearing "well attended" with followers.
+The records of Edinburgh burgh council mention that three drummers played on the High Street during the trial.